 Aging is considered the most common cause of hearing loss.
 Referred to specifically as presbycusis, the loss of hearing due to age is the result of damage to the hair cells and nerves in your inner ear.
 This leads to an impaired ability to hear high-pitched sounds, like that of a child’s voice.
 It also makes it difficult for you to distinguish between certain consonants, including F, K, P, S, and T, which can make understanding speech difficult.

-While you cannot reverse your age, you can take steps to make sure that you are in good health, which may prevent the rest of your hearing from deteriorating.
+While you cannot reverse your age, you can take steps to make sure that you are in good health, which may prevent hearing loss from getting worse.
 Having good cardiovascular health and preventing or controlling chronic diseases can help preserve the remaining microcirculation in your inner ear.

 Noise and Hearing Loss

-To prevent further hearing loss caused by excessive noise exposure, it is important that you are extra aware of your environment and make an effort to avoid the loud noises that have been affecting your hearing.
+To prevent hearing loss caused by excessive noise exposure from progressing, it is important that you are extra aware of your environment and make an effort to avoid the loud noises that have been affecting your hearing.
 If you are unable to avoid such noises, such as those at your place of work, be sure to wear the appropriate hearing protection gear.

 Get the Help You Need

-If you believe that you have begun to lose your hearing, you should schedule an appointment with a hearing specialist to be tested.
+If you believe that you have begun to lose your hearing or are developing a ringing in your ear called tinnitus, you should schedule an appointment with a hearing specialist to be tested.
 In the majority of cases, hearing loss can be progressive, and detecting it early may give you the best chance to stop it from worsening.
 There are many different types of hearing aids you can use to hear better, as well as assistive hearing devices, like telephone amplifiers.
-The specialist can help you determine the cause of your hearing loss and work with you to design a plan to protect your remaining hearing.
+The hearing specialist can help you determine the cause of your hearing loss and work with you to design a plan to protect your remaining hearing.